libmir/dcompute/README.md

 There are four main parts:
 * [std](https://github.com/libmir/dcompute/tree/master/source/dcompute/std): A library containing standard functionality for targetting GPUs and abstractions over the intrinsics of OpenCL and CUDA.
 * [driver](https://github.com/libmir/dcompute/tree/master/source/dcompute/driver): For handling all the compute API interactions and provide a friendly, easy-to-use, consistent interface.
 Of course you can always get down to a lower level of interaction if you need to.
+You can also use this to execute non-D kernels (e.g. OpenCL or CUDA).
 * [kernels](https://github.com/libmir/dcompute/tree/master/source/dcompute/kernels): A set of standard kernels and primitives to cover a large number of use cases and serve as documentation on how (and how not) to use this library.
 * [tests](https://github.com/libmir/dcompute/tree/master/source/dcompute/tests): A framework for testing kernels.
 The suite is runnable with `dub test` (see `dub.json` for the configuration used).